The ‘first wave’ of coronavirus isn’t over—and it’s getting worse

 The long haul

 Experts largely agree on the goals for virus suppression.
-“Until we have safe and effected vaccine that everyone takes, what needs to happen is we try and sustain this low level of transmission, which I think is a balancing act,” says Wafaa El-Sadr, an infectious disease specialist at Columbia University.
+“Until we have safe and effective vaccine that everyone takes, what needs to happen is we try and sustain this low level of transmission, which I think is a balancing act,” says Wafaa El-Sadr, an infectious disease specialist at Columbia University.
 She says that will involve wearing masks and limiting social contacts consistently.
-But she worries that, thanks to disinformation like Pence’s Wall Street Journal op-ed, public health messaging has become politicized.
+But she worries that, thanks to disinformation like Pence’s op-ed, public health messaging has become politicized.

-“There’s this pitting of public health and economic health, but we don’t want to pit those against each other,” she says.
+“There’s this pitting of public health against economic health, but we don’t want to pit those against each other,” she says.
 It’s vital that people are able to get back to work, she says, but they need to wear face coverings and keep an appropriate distance from colleagues.
 “We need these public health measures, we need to sustain them as much as possible until we have a vaccine,” she says.

 Most of the recommendations from epidemiologists are simple: Wash hands frequently, wear masks when out in public, and only leave the house if you have to.
-“It’s all about, what can you do to reduce risks?” says Jha.
+“It’s all about, what can you do to reduce risks?” says Jha.”

 In the absence of federal leadership, however, states have been left to fend for themselves—leading to a patchwork of regional protocols that can vary substantially.
 New Yorkers, for instance, are required to wear masks when they are not able to put six feet of distance between themselves and others.
 Coloradans are only required to wear face coverings if they are essential workers.
 In Arizona, the governor only recently allowed local governments to mandate masks—and many people are ignoring the rules altogether.